PetrNikolas/awesome-libraries-resources/README.md

 * Compress and optimize your images: https://compressor.io/
 * Resume: https://latexresu.me/

+## Architecture
+* Simplifying your microservices architecture with Kafka and KafkaStreams: https://dev.to/danlebrero/simplifying-your-microservices-architecture-with-kafka-and-kafkastreams
+* Design patterns for microservices: https://azure.microsoft.com/en-us/blog/design-patterns-for-microservices/

 ## JS and CSS

 * A functional and reactive JavaScript framework for predictable code: https://cycle.js.org/